Giladk6/Portfolio/README.md

 | **Infrastructure as Code** | Terraform, Vagrant                |
 | **Containers**             | Docker, Kubernetes (k8s), Helm    |
 | **Scripting & Others**     | Git, Bash, Linux,                 |

-🚀 Projects
+🚀 Projects:

-📦 Lift & Shift to AWS – *vProfile Project*
--   Migrated a monolithic Java web application to AWS using EC2, RDS (MySQL), S3, IAM, and Classic Load Balancer.
--   Focused on manual deployment, security best practices, and core AWS networking.

-🏗️ Re-Architect for AWS – *vProfile Project*
--   Redesigned infrastructure for scalability and high availability.
--   Implemented Auto Scaling Group, Multi-AZ RDS, Application Load Balancer, Route53 DNS, and CloudWatch.

-🐳 Containerization – *Microservices Conversion*
+🐳 Containerization: – *Microservices Conversion*
 -   Broke down the application into microservices and created Dockerfiles for each service.
 -   Used Docker Compose to orchestrate local development and testing environments.

-🔁 CI Pipeline – Jenkins, Git-Actions, Nexus, SonarQube, Slack.
+🔁 CI Pipeline with Jenkins, SCM, Nexus, SonarQube, Slack:
-- Built a complete CI pipeline triggered on Git push:
 - Code pulled from GitHub
 - Static code analysis with SonarQube
 - Build with Maven